-Red color mostly comes from the high iron content in Himalayan salt.
+The red color mostly comes from the high iron content in Himalayan salt.
 Other than that, the number of essential Himalayan salt minerals is far from limited, including calcium, magnesium, zinc, and naturally occurring iodine among other numerous elements.

-Red Himalayan Salt is clearly an iron-rich variety of salt.
+Red Himalayan Salt is an iron-rich variety of salt.
 Some salt crystals of generally the same color may also vary from each other since the iron content among Himalayan salt crystals isn’t constant.

 Himalayan Pink Salt

-Himalayan Pink rock salt is becoming a household favorite for the variety of purposes it can be used for.
+Himalayan pink rock salt is becoming a household favorite for the variety of purposes it can be used for.
 If you think salt is just to sprinkle over your savory dishes, think again!

 From luxurious baths infused with essential oils and packs of bath salt to their uses in daily beauty and skincare regimens, it seems like this is a must-have ingredient in your pantry!

-Cook meat over pink Himalayan salt blocks to soak up the goodness of minerals in your steaks along with the flavor.
+Cook meat over pink Himalayan salt blocks to infuse the goodness of minerals in your steaks along with the flavor.
 Drink a small portion of diluted Himalayan salt solution (sole) early morning for an energy boost.
 Rub over skin to smoothen out rough patches, eczema, or cellulite.
 The list just goes on with new uses being discovered each day!

 Knowing you have a lot of choices can be quite comforting at times, while the exact thing can make you uneasy when you can’t seem to decide!
 With the various hues of Himalayan salt available, it might be confusing to choose the best out of those.

 It is a common myth that the darker the salt, the higher its mineral content.
 This is not entirely true.
 Dark colors correspond to higher iron content since iron imparts a reddish-brown color to foodstuff.
 The component giving your red blood cells their primary red color is Haem, which is also made up of iron!